 Fanetti Park—actually to be more precise, Fanetti Fountain Plaza—is located in the heart of the “Patch” neighborhood, along the southwestern edge of St. Louis City’s historic Carondelet Neighborhood.
 This triangular-shaped grassy area, comprising 1.70 acres, was officially decreed a City park in 1979.
 Bounded by Steins Street on the north (the apex of the triangle), Ivory on the west and Schirmer on the south, Fanetti Park and the surrounding neighborhood have been revitalized in recent years with the strategic influx of entertainment and recreational venues, as well as a number of inviting-looking eating and drinking establishments.

 The focal point of the park is a very large, bright blue tarp-like structure, measuring about 25’ in diameter.
 The awning is stretched tightly across four shiny green poles, placed in an elongated diamond pattern, forming the legs of the structure.
-The uppermost leg of the structure, on the
+The uppermost leg of the structure, on the east end of the

 The old St. Boniface School, originally built in 1948, now houses the Carondelet Leadership Academy, a St. Louis City Charter School, kindergarten-fifth grade.
 The school has a curved, semi-circular driveway that runs to the north of it, directly off Steins Street, where I suppose parents and faculty used to park.
 On this particular day, most of the parents were parking on the street and lining up in front of the school building to pick up their children.
 The school sits directly in line with the rectory and theatre, in the northeast corner of Fanetti Park, at the intersection of Steins and Ivory.
 It is a large, sturdy-looking, two-story, brick rectangular building which, during the post-war years, probably housed close to 1,000 kids.
 I wonder how many attend the school now.
 There is nothing particularly architecturally significant about the building except for the classic Greek portico entranceway which extends all the way to the second floor, as well as the many large windows which run along both floors of the front and sides of the building.
 (I counted 18 sets of windows in the front of the building alone!)
 I’m sure these keep the rooms well illuminated, but given the age of the building, I can only imagine the cost of their gas and electric bills.
 There is a fallout shelter sign affixed to the exterior wall of the building, just to the left of the front entrance.
 I had to chuckle: I bet there isn’t a kid in that building who would understand the significance of that logo if you showed it to them.